triplem/winston-config/README.md

 values of winston are used.
 The default transport is always `console` and the default level is `silly` if there is no logger configured, if it is configured without a level, the level `info` is used.

+If you would like to use other logging transports instead of console and/or file, feel free to configure those by name, but make sure, that you do require those before the first usage of winston in your application.

 Detailed information can be found in the tests for this project.

 Hope it helps, and you are able to use it.
 If there are any problems, do not hesitate to open an issue or write a message to the author of this project.

-An application using this configuration is [Agora](https://github.com/softwerkskammer/NeuePlattform-Implementierung) from the Softwerkskammer Germany.
+An application using this module is [Agora](https://github.com/softwerkskammer/NeuePlattform-Implementierung) from the Softwerkskammer Germany.

 ## LICENSE